dreifusjack/ThreeTrios/docs/README.md

 * Added observation method for getting a players current score.
 We had this as a private helper in part 1, but now it is in our read only model interface.
 * Added method that is given a card and two coordinates, determines how many flips that card would make in the battle phase.
-We did not add this because we didn't find the functionality necessary in part 1, but now that we are designing strategies, it is needed.
+We did not add this bec ause we didn't find the functionality necessary in part 1, but now that we are designing strategies, it is needed.
 * We created a controller to start the model for us.
 The controller does not have any functionality yet other than the playGame() method that takes in 2 Strings, first one is the direction to get